 If you choose to drive to the festival and wish to park your car onsite - you must purchase a car pass.
 Cars with three or more passengers park for free, no pass needed!

 If you decide to organise a Private Bus or Party Bus to the festival – you must purchase a Large Vehicle Pass.
 Your bus will be directed to the Private Bus Park and upon entry, make sure to present your ticket or give it to your bus driver.

 UBER, TAXI & RIDE SHARE

 If you choose to ride share to the festival, please make sure to familiarise yourself with the pick up and drop off zones.
 Ubers and taxis will be picking up from this area.
 You can find these on the festival map.

 NO ALCOHOL IS PERMITTED ON BUSES.
-Travelling from Let Them Eat Cake to Southern Cross Station.
+Travelling from Let Them Eat Cake to Carlton Gardens.
 When departing the festival, make sure to RETURN to the PRIVATE PARKING / LTEC CHARTER BUS area which is indicated on the Festival Map.

 The exquisite 60-room Italianate Mansion and its 10 hectare of magnificent gardens built at Werribee Park from 1874 to 1877 is a testament to the successful partnership between Scottish squatters Thomas and Andrew Chirnside.
 The pioneering brothers were a driving force behind early settlement in this region, all of which evolved from humble beginnings.